Enable History on a Tag

 Lastly, to get the Average interpolated value this number is divided by the total time that has passed, which is 60 minutes or 3,599,999ms:

 Deadband and Analog Compression

-The deadband value is used differently depending on whether the Tag is configured as a Discrete Tag or as an Analog Tag.
-Its use with discrete values is straight forward, registered a change any time the value moves +/- the specified amount from the last stored value.
+The deadband value is used differently depending on whether the tag is configured as a Discrete Tag or as an Analog Tag.
+Its use with discrete values is straightforward, registering a change any time the value moves +/- the specified amount from the last stored value.
 With Analog Tags, however, the deadband value is used more as a compression threshold, in an algorithm similar to that employed in other Historian packages.
 It is a modified version of the 'Sliding Window' algorithm.
 Its behavior may not be immediately clear, so the following images show the process in action, comparing a raw value trend to a "compressed" trend.

 The Deadband Style property sets the: Auto, Analog, or Discrete.

 The deadband will be applied directly to the value.
 That is, a new value (V1) will only be stored when: |V1-V0| >= Deadband.